open-ce/open-ce/CONTRIBUTING.md

 ## Communication
 Please feel free to connect with us by [raising issues](https://github.com/open-ce/open-ce/issues) as described above or by contacting one of the project maintainers as found in the [MAINTAINERS.md](MAINTAINERS.md) page.

-In addition, this project has an online gitter community forum which you may join in order to communitcate with us, ask questions, and discuss project-related topics.
+In addition, this project has an online gitter community forum which you may join in order to communicate with us, ask questions, and discuss project-related topics.
 You can find the forum here: https://gitter.im/open-ce/community